oroinc/platform/src/Oro/Bundle/RequireJSBundle/README.md

 ## Runtime require.js main config extension

-Sometimes it is necessary to modify require.js configuration on a fly (e.g. to set dynamic path in depends of request parameters etc.).
-It is possible to do over `config_extend` parameter for `OroRequireJSBundle::scripts.html.twig` template.
+Sometimes it is not enough to specify require.js configuration settings statically, it is required to modify certain parameters dynamically at each launch.
+It is possible to do this over `config_extend` parameter for `OroRequireJSBundle::scripts.html.twig` template.
-That variable can contain piece of custom configuration which will be applied after general configuration is loaded and before any module get utilized.
+That variable can contain a piece of custom configuration which will be applied after general configuration is loaded and before any module is utilized.

-E.g. to dynamically define path to translation dictionary (depending on what locale is currently used):
+E.g. to dynamically define the path to translation dictionary (depending on what locale is currently used):

     {% set requirejs_config_extend %}
         require({